 No-code Data Labeling | Unitlab Annotate

-This project is purposefully simple.
-Your requirements, objectives, and tasks evolve as your project grows.
-So does your data labeling.
-With no-code tools, you can easily adjust them for your use case, instead of changing your code base.
-Because these tools are fully managed by your provider, you can focus on the business goal at hand, not on the specifics of a Python library or cloud deployment.
+With no-code tools, you can easily adjust them for your use case instead of changing your code base.
+Because your provider fully manages these annotation tools, you can focus on the business goal at hand, not on the specifics of a Python library or cloud deployment.

 No-code Batch Auto-Labeling | Unitlab Annotate